Wiluna Gold Mine: 2009

-In a low-key announcement on 31 July 2009, APEX declared that Glenn Jardine, director of operations, had resigned from his position without stating any reasons for his departure.
+In a low-key announcement on 31 July 2009, Apex declared that Glenn Jardine, director of operations, had resigned from his position without stating any reasons for his departure.

-On 22 September 2009, APEX declared a trading halt to its shares and the possibility that it may go into voluntary suspension of trading to receive enough time to complete another capital raising.
+On 22 September 2009, Apex declared a trading halt to its shares and the possibility that it may go into voluntary suspension of trading to receive enough time to complete another capital raising.
 After having deviated from its original three-mine strategy and only processed ore from the Wiluna operations, leaving the Gidgee and Youanmi operations in care and maintenance, the company now decided to return to multiple feed for its Wiluna processing facility, the one feed strategy having failed.
 To achieve this, it raised enough money to cover its debt and regain $50 million in working capital.
 With its current debt level estimated to be around $60 million, the company had to raise another $110 million, bringing its investment into its gold mining operations to around $300 million.

 2010

+Ultimately, Apex failed during its ownership of Wiluna to deliver sufficient tonnes at sufficient grade from the underground mine, and production peaked at less than 70 e3ozt in the financial year ending 30 June 2010.

-APEX returned to its previously abandoned strategy of sourcing ore from Gidgee as well as Wiluna for its processing facility.
+Apex returned to its previously abandoned strategy of sourcing ore from Gidgee as well as Wiluna for its processing facility.
 It planned to commence mining at Gidgee once more in March 2010 and transport ore to Wiluna.
-In late December 2009, APEX announced a further delay with the development of the Gidgee mine because of the need of an upgrade of the Gidgee–Wiluna road.
-APEX anticipated that mining could be delayed another two or three-month, but, as of the end of July 2010, no further mention of the Gidgee mine being reopened has been made.
-APEX put up its Younami mine for sale in April 2010, abandoning its strategy to source ore from there for the Wiluna mine.
+In late December 2009, Apex announced a further delay with the development of the Gidgee mine because of the need of an upgrade of the Gidgee–Wiluna road.
+Apex anticipated that mining could be delayed another two or three-month, but, as of the end of July 2010, no further mention of the Gidgee mine being reopened has been made.
+Apex put up its Younami mine for sale in April 2010, abandoning its strategy to source ore from there for the Wiluna mine.